raroston/SimMorph/README.md

 ## Detailed instructions to reproduce the analysis in "The use of morphological simulation to test the limits on phenotype discovery in 3D image analysis":
 ### Setup, registration, and generation of simulated morphology data
-1. Make a local copy of this repository
+1. Make a local copy of this repository.
+Run this analysis from the repositories directory: "./SimMorph/"
-2. Run [setup_templateDownload.R](https://github.com/raroston/SimMorph/blob/main/Scripts/setup_templateDownload.R) to set up the directory structure and download the Wong et al. (2012) reference image.
+2. Run [SimMorph_setup_templateDownload.R](https://github.com/raroston/SimMorph/blob/main/Scripts/setup_templateDownload.R) to set up the directory structure and download the Wong et al. (2012) reference image.
 3. Download the 30 baseline subjects from www.mousephenotype.org/embryoviewer/:
    - Search for any gene in the Interactive Embryo Viewer (e.g., "Acvr2a")
    - Click on the **Download embryo data** button